JolomiTee/JolomiTee/README.md

 I'm JOLOO 👋
 =============================

-Frontend Engineer with 3 years of experience specializing in creating functional, responsive, and visually appealing websites.
-He excels at transforming design concepts into interactive and high-quality web experiences, focusing on seamless user experiences.
+A Frontend Engineer with 2 years of work experience specializing in creating functional, responsive, and visually appealing websites.
+Excellent with transforming design concepts into interactive and high-quality web experiences, delivering seamless and quality user experiences.
 ----------------------

 * 🌍  I'm based in FCT, Abuja